Record avalanche of early votes transforms the 2020 election

-The 22.2 million ballots submitted as of Friday night represents 16% of all the votes cast in the 2016 presidential election, even as eight states are not yet reporting their totals and voters still have more than two weeks to cast ballots.
+The 20.8 million ballots submitted as of Friday afternoon represents 15 percent of all the votes cast in the 2016 presidential election, even as eight states are not yet reporting their totals and voters still have more than two weeks to cast ballots.
 Americans’ rush to vote is leading election experts to predict that a record 150 million votes may be cast and turnout rates could be higher than in any presidential election since 1908.

-“It’s crazy,” said Michael McDonald, a University of Florida political scientist who has long tracked voting for his site ElectProject.org.
+“It’s crazy,” Michael McDonald, a University of Florida political scientist who has long tracked voting for his site ElectProject.org, said.
 McDonald’s analysis shows roughly 10 times as many people have voted compared with this point in 2016.

 “We can be certain this will be a high-turnout election,” McDonald said.